SelfMagician/Magic/index.md

 -   Com.
 [Switch{On/Off}]
 -   Soul Com.
 [Switch{On/Off}]
 -   Original Names.
 [Forever On]
--   Original Personal Identity with white color.
+-   Original Personal Identity with creamy white color.
 [Forever On]
 -   Avatar Name.
 [Forever On]
 -   Avatar is Electric shield.
 [Forever On]
 -   Avatar modification by Self.
 [Forever On]